srajangarg/branch-allocation/readme.txt

 	To test the algorithmic part of the project, one can switch off the ldap, and goto the admin page, by logging in using the set admin name

 	Also, we have not used models in this project.
-We felt that using a databse was overkill, and redundant We know this is bad programming practice, but it was really not needed in our project
+We felt that using a databse was overkill (for the required task and redundant.
+We know this is bad programming practice, but it was really not needed in our project

 Citations :